Television in Uruguay

+Cable television

+Cable television is largely controlled by the Equital conglomerate, founded in 1991, which is owned in equal parts by the three private television stations of Montevideo.
+Each network owns a cable company: Teledoce owns Nuevo Siglo, Monte Carlo, Montecable and SAETA, TCC.
+The tripartite conglomerate monopolizes pay television in Montevideo and parts of the inland, controlling at least one of the two providers available in Colonia del Sacramento, Salto, Paysandú, Treinta y Tres, Melo, Durazno, Minas, Rocha and Tacuarembó.
+Equital has been accused of cartelization and has been investigated by URSEC in the first half of the 2000s for collusion and price control.

 Digital television

 On August 27, 2007, the Uruguayan government issued a decree stating that the DVB-T and DVB-H standards would be adopted.
 On February 17, 2011, the government issued a new decree revoking the former one, and selecting ISDB-T as the standard to be adopted.

 Uruguay hoped for neighboring countries to reach an agreement on an HDTV standard, but so far that does not seem to be the case.